WHY GO: Billed as “America’s Town, America’s Story,” Historic Deerfield MA in Western Massachusetts is a treasure trove of early American history.

 While silver pieces take center stage here, other items are just as compelling.
 Ask to see the receipt of a silver tankard purchased by “Barnard” and signed by Paul Revere.

-Channing Blake Footpath – this 1/3 mile trail leads you between farms, cow pastures, and Deerfield Academy athletic fields (quite a strange juxtaposition) to the banks of the Deerfield River.
+This 1/3 mile trail leads you between farms, cow pastures, and Deerfield Academy athletic fields (quite a strange juxtaposition) to the banks of the Deerfield River.

-Pocumtuck Valley Historical Association – located in the original 1797 Deerfield Academy building (next door to the Library), this local history museum houses the “Indian Door:” the only existing remnant from the 1704 Deerfield Raid.
+Located in the original 1797 Deerfield Academy building (next door to the Library), this local history museum houses the “Indian Door:” the only existing remnant from the 1704 Deerfield Raid.

-All who hid out in that house survived the attack except for one woman who was shot standing right behind the door.
+All who hid out in that house survived the attack.
+Except for one woman who was shot standing right behind the door.
 Most of the artifacts in the museum come from Deerfield descendants who were taken to Canada.

-Flynt Center of Early New England Life – Self-Guided museum.
 This is the only Historic Deerfield building open during the winter months (weekends only), but it’s a doozy.
 Considered “Deerfield’s Attic,” this two story contemporary museum houses furniture and clothing collections and one of the country’s largest collections of Revolutionary War era Powder Horns.

 Start in the “Into the Woods” gallery, showcasing tree-to-finished-product process of furniture making.
 There are stunning examples of chests, desks, tables, chairs, and sideboards in variety of rich woods.

 Classical music soothes visitors in the Textile Gallery where you’ll find fashions of various eras made of silk, cotton, linen, and wool – Britain’s singlemost export from the 10th century until the end of the 18th.